skoczen/will/README.md

 Invite your bot to the #bot and #general channels, and any other channels you'd like.

 #### #bot
 This channel is where webhook announcements will be posted.
-It is configurable in by editing the SLACK_DEFAULT_CHANNEL environment variable.
+It is configurable by editing the relevant environment variable.

 	####.herokuapp.com/ping    			"Someone pinged me!"
 	####.herokuapp.com/say/Cogito Ergo Sum  	"Cogito Ergo Sum"